 B – Border irregularities

 E – Evolving lesions means lesions that are elevated, painful or ulcerated, itch, burn or bleed.

-Dr. M. David Cole, MD, at Horizon Dermatology and Laser Institute, in Newport Beach, and Torrance, California, is a board-certified dermatologist with years of clinical experience, and can help you with all your dermatology needs.
+Dr. M. David Cole, MD, at Horizon Dermatology and Laser Institute, in Newport Beach, Torrance, and Fullerton California, is a board-certified dermatologist with years of clinical experience, and can help you with all your dermatology needs.
 When you have rashes and itching that won’t go away, or skin that won’t heal, it’s important to identify and treat your skin problems.
 Each treatment is individualized to your specific needs.